4 Dossier(s) trouvé(s) pour le chercheur principal "Gray, Derek" (les projets pluriannuels sont regroupés):

 A monitoring program for Frame Lake

-Summary: This licence has been issued for the scientific research application No.4640.
-The research team is planning to establish a long-term monitoring program in Frame Lake to monitor water quality, zooplankton and benthic invertebrates.
+Résumé: We are planning to establish a long-term monitoring program in Frame Lake to monitor water quality, zooplankton, and benthic Invertebrates.
 Water quality probes will be set up at a central monitoring point on the lake.
-A buoy will be anchored to the lake bottom and the probes will be attached to the bu...
+A buoy will be anchored to the lake bottom and the probes will be attached to the buoy.
+The probes will monitor temperature, dissolved oxygen, pH, and conductivity levels near th...

 Impact of ferry landings on water quality and traditional fish harvesting in the Mackenzie and Peel Rivers